Meet our Chiropractor

 We use an adjusting style commonly referred to as "Diversified."
 First, an analysis of your spine is performed.
-This can initially involve a case history and X-ray pictures of your spine.
+This can initially involve a case history and x-ray pictures of your spine (if required).
 Subsequent visits may include motion palpation, with the chiropractor feeling the spinal joints move as you turn and bend.
-Or, a leg check may be performed, to uncover an imbalance in the neck or lower spine.
+A leg check may also be performed, to uncover an imbalance in the neck or lower spine.
 With the malposition of one or more spinal bones identified, a specific manual thrust is administered.
-The direction, speed, depth and angle that are used is the result of years of experience, practice and a thorough understanding of spinal mechanics.
+The direction, speed, depth, and angle that are used is the result of years of experience, practice, and a thorough understanding of spinal mechanics.

-The energy delivered during the thrust may produce a slight “popping” sound from the shifting of gas and fluids in the joint.
-This sound may be interesting, but is not a guide as to the value or effectiveness of the adjustment.
+The energy delivered during the thrust may produce a slight 'popping' sound from the shifting of gas and fluids in the joint.
+This sound may be interesting, but is not a guide as to the value of effectiveness of the adjustment.
 While improving spinal biomechanics can reduce nervous system interferences, virtually all joints of the body can be adjusted to help restore proper range of motion.

 We use one of the most popular "low force" chiropractic techniques in the world.
 We begin by analyzing how well your spine moves.
 We test how well you turn and bend.
 While you're lying face down, we'll evaluate the length of your legs.
 This simple procedure can reveal significant differences in leg lengths.
-This time-tested protocol tells us if subluxations exist and their location.
+This time-based protocol tells us if subluxations exist and their location.
 It also helps us know when to adjust and when not to adjust.
-The Activator Methods® Adjusting Instrument is a handheld spring-loaded tool that delivers a consistent low-force, high-speed thrust.
-Because it is many times faster than adjustments delivered by hand, the body rarely tightens to resist, making adjustments comfortable and effective.
-It’s also helpful for adjusting elbows, wrists, knees and other joints of the body.
+The Activator Method® Adjusting Instrument is a handheld spring-loaded tool that delivers a consistent low-force, high-speed thrust.
+Because it is many times faster than adjustments delivered by hand, the body rarely tightens to resist, making adjustment comfortable and effective.
+It is also helpful for adjusting elbows, wrists, knees, and other joints of the body.
 After your adjustment, we retest to make sure changes have been produced.
 Testing afterwards helps us deliver high-quality care and high levels of patient satisfaction.